 Historical Subjugation of Women in the Wine Industry

-Since the beginnings of the wine industry, women have been systematically discriminated against.
+Since the beginning of the wine industry, women have been systematically discriminated against.
 However, despite the subjugation faced by women, some have managed to beat all odds and advance through the ranks to achieve admirable positions in the wine industry.

-Although significant progress has been made in promoting women to join the industry, a lot still needs to be against subjugation of women in the wine industry to ensure gender equality.
-To craft a more equitable future, it is critical to analyze various forms of subjugation that women have faced in the history of winemaking, and how they can be effectively countered today.
+Although significant progress has been made in promoting women to join the industry, a lot still needs to be done to ensure gender equality.
+To craft a more equitable future, it is critical to analyze various forms of subjugation that women have faced in the history of winemaking and how they can be effectively countered today.